Ready to take an adventurous guide to The Wizarding World of Harry Potter?

 With traditional British fare like Shepherd’s Pie, Fish and Chips, roasted potatoes and more, this restaurant is a treat to both the stomach and the eyes.

 Remember to look up at the ceiling.
 You will see house-elves scurrying about, preparing your dinner.

 I have two words for you– Hagrid’s monsters.

 Oh yeah, not everything is as rosy as it seems in this quiet village.
 Especially not at Dervish and Banges.

 You can find a cage of the Monster Book of Monsters here.
 Be careful, it bites!

 Also, look out for the Fire Crab that Hagrid cross-bred to get the Blast-ended Skrewts.
 Their shell is beautifully bejeweled!

-Tips for Hogsmeade
+Top Three Tips for Visiting Hogsmeade

 - Arrive at least 45 minutes before the official park opening time.
 That way, you can directly rush into Hogsmeade and well…hog all the rides before the crowds come in!

 - Don’t miss dining at the Three Broomsticks!
 From the food to the décor to the beer, everything is intricate.
 In fact, the restaurant in the movies is a replica of this one!